 3. Ask About Pets

-Not all landlords accept pets in their apartment.
+Not all landlords accept pets in their apartments.
 If you are a pet lover, then this might be a downside for you.
 These are part of the things you have to research and ask when you are renting a new apartment.
 You don’t want to complete the payment for your apartment only to discover that your favorite pet cannot go in with you.
 Most landlords will tell you from the beginning but others might not, so you need to ask.

 4. Inspect The Home You Wish To Pay For